vimtaai/mdss/README.md

 ## About

 **MDSS** is a CSS stylesheet to render [Markdown](https://daringfireball.net/projects/markdown/syntax) documents beautifully both in browsers and in print.
-You can create your own separate builds for screen and print or a single build for both media. **MDSS** also supports printing Markdown as slides by setting the page orientation to landscape when printing.
+You can create your own separate builds for screen and print or a single build for both media.

 ## Features